mobirise.com

 Can teacher case study research be participatory?
 Critical reflections on the approach adopted for an English language teacher expertise study in India

-TESOL Quarterly - March 2023
+TESOL Quarterly - Mar 2023

 This article reports on my attempt to make a comparative case study 'partially participatory', also reflecting on how and in what contexts such an approach may be of use to other educational researchers.
 Open access, based on my PhD study at the University of Warwick (ESRC sponsored).